apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 used to change the endpoint, encryption and authentication mechanisms of buckets. and various minor options.

-Here are the S3A properties for use in production;
+Here are some the S3A properties for use in production.

 * See [Performance](./performance.html) for performance related settings including thread and network pool options.
-* some testing-related options are covered in [Testing](./testing.md).
+* Testing-related options are covered in [Testing](./testing.md).

 ```xml